slothy-optimizer/slothy/README.md

 ## Introduction

-This is a derivative of work originally developed and hosted as part of the [PQMX](https://gitlab.com/arm-research/security/pqmx) repository.
+This repository is derived from work originally developed and hosted as part of the [Arm PQMX](https://gitlab.com/arm-research/security/pqmx) repository.

 ### Overview